EnshuoZhangimu/CollaborativeVision/README.md

 # CollaborativeVision
 The source code will be released after the article is published.

+LiDARModel.gif is the dynamic image of the 3D LiDAR model used in this article

 *_LiDARDeteShowPreDealDyn is a dynamic diagram of the LiDAR TOPI(target/object position illation) preprocessing process

 *_LiDARDeteShowExeDealDyn is a dynamic diagram of the execution process of LiDAR TOPI